 I use one of these and find it incredibly handy, especially for voice-over work.
 The mic is always right there when I need it and I can just push it up and out of the way when I'm not using it.
 This one (Neewer) goes for about $21.

-For music or voice-over use, another great and versatile choice is a boom stand like the On-Stage MS7701B Euro-Boom.
+For music or voice-over use, another great and versatile choice is a boom stand like the On-Stage MS7701B Tripod Microphone Boom Stand.
 You can move these around and put them anywhere, and the boom functionality allows you to place the mic at any angle or height you want.

 Of course, if you're doing any multi-track recording (usually with music studios), headphones are necessary.
 I use both the Sennheiser HD 280 and the Audio-Technica ATH-M50 and recommend either or both.

 Again, if you already have speakers hooked up to your computer (most people do), you can get away with using those for now.
-When you can afford it though, a good upgrade would be to invest in a pair of monitor speakers such as the KRK Rokit G2 Active Monitors.
-The 6″ version will run about $200 per speaker.
+When you can afford it though, a good upgrade would be to invest in a pair of monitor speakers such as the KRK Rokit G3 Active Monitors.
+The 6" version will run about $200 per speaker.